Hubble's Law in Heavy Ion Collisions: Results

 \subsection{Transverse expansion}

 The expansion of the fireball in the transverse directions is qualitatively different from the longitudinal expansion.
 The Hubble parameters in both transverse directions are shown in~Fig.\,\ref{fig::Htransv}.
-The dependencies for pions and for nucleons are well separated.
-The results in~$y$ direction do not depend on the impact parameter.
-The data points for~$H_x$ are everywhere higher than correspondent points for~$H_y$.
-This is in line with a statement~(see~\cite{Amelin:2007ic}), that maximal transverse flow is along the~$x$ axis.
+The dependencies for pions and nucleons are well separated.
+The results in the~$y$ direction do not depend on the impact parameter.
+The data points for~$H_x$ are everywhere higher than the corresponding points for~$H_y$.
+This is in line with the statement~(see~Ref.\,\cite{Amelin:2007ic}) that a maximal transverse flow is along the~$x$ axis.
 One can observe a clear exponential growth of the Hubble parameter with time before the last touch moment.
-This resembles the cosmological inflation, however the expansion rate in our case is much higher, than in cosmology.
+This resembles the cosmological inflation; however, the expansion rate in our case is much higher than in cosmology.

-For the parts with exponential growth we do the appropriate combined fit with common over the impact parameters and particle species power coefficient.
-In~$x$ direction the dependencies for each impact parameter are considered individually, while in~$y$ direction they are averaged out over impact parameters, separately for pions and nucleons.
+For the parts with exponential growth, we perform an appropriate combined fit with a common power coefficient for the impact parameters and particle species.
+In the~$x$ direction the dependences for each impact parameter are considered individually, while in the~$y$ direction they are averaged over the impact parameters separately for pions and nucleons.
 The estimated common power coefficient of the fit functions

 is $k = 0.824(7)$~(fm/$c$)$^{-1}$.
 The scale parameters of~Eq.\,(\ref{eq::exp}) are shown in Fig.\,\ref{fig::ScaleN}.
-Here we suppose, that $C(0)$ equals to the scale factor, obtained from the fits for~$H_y$, since for central collisions~$x$ and~$y$ directions are equivalent and~$H_y$ is independent of the impact parameter~(see~Fig.\,\ref{fig::Htransv}).
-The obtained impact parameter dependencies of scale factors are well described with quadratic functions.
-This leads to the following parametrization of the `microscopic' Hubble parameter in transverse directions:
+Here we suppose that $C(0)$ equals the scale factor obtained from the fits for~$H_y$, since for central collisions the~$x$ and~$y$ directions are equivalent and~$H_y$ is independent of the impact parameter~(see~Fig.\,\ref{fig::Htransv}).
+The obtained dependences of the scale factors on the impact parameter are well described by quadratic functions.
+This leads to the following parametrization of the ``microscopic'' Hubble parameter in the transverse directions:

 The parameters of these expressions are summarized in Table~\ref{tab::Htransv}.